GEOLYTIX/xyz/notes.md

 Labels for ChartJS can now be a function taking the query response as input.

 Make moment external for webpack bundle.

+Fix for isolines draw interaction.
+Features to be drawn with interaction.draw.feature.